padresb/BeatDrop-Music-Visualizer-MacOS/README.md

 4. Open [YouTube](https://www.youtube.com), [Spotify](https://open.spotify.com), [AIMP](https://www.aimp.ru) or any media players/audio sources and let them play!
 (Yes!
 It reacts to all the audio sources)
 5. Watch them react and enjoy! 👌🪩

+Get started by pressing F1 to get a list of hotkeys and functionalities.

 # USAGE

 You can use BeatDrop for parties, karaoke, music videos, DJ mixes and so on, but you must credit this repo if you used this!
 I am not even angry anymore if you didn't credit this, but use #beatdrop, #beatdropmusicvisualizer or BeatDrop as tags, then I'll look at them.